primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 document and photo repository allows end users to organize relevant
 resources in one convenient place

 >  _A note for end users.
-Although there are a standard set of forms configured_
+Although there are a standard set of forms configured
->
-> _in the CPIMS+ based on the CPWG standard forms that we recommend using, your Site Administrator
+>  in the CPIMS+ based on the CPWG standard forms that we recommend using, your
->  may have configured these forms specific to your location and needs.
-For
+>  System Administrator may have configured these forms specific to your location
->  any questions about the forms and information you have or need, please
+>  and needs.
+For any questions about the forms and information you have or need,
->  reach out to this person_
+>  please reach out to this person_

 ## Logging In

-Logging into Primero and you’ll see a Username and Password boxes.
-Click
+When logging into Primero, you’ll see Username and Password boxes.
-in the Username box and type in your unique user name provided to you.
-Then enter your password in the field below.
+Click in the Username box and type in your unique user name provided to you by your System Administrator.
+Then enter your password in the field below and click on 'LOG IN'.

 ![](img/image64.png)